 - Can grow rapidly within a few weeks

-More information about squamous cell carcinoma..
+See more information about cutaneous squamous cell carcinoma.

 Basal cell carcinoma